raulsteinmetz/ros2-rl/README.md

 ## Modifying DRL Stages

-To modify the Deep Reinforcement Learning (DRL) stages, according to the ones in this folder, follow the steps below:
+To modify the Deep Reinforcement Learning (DRL) stages, according to the ones in this repository, follow the steps below:

 1. **Copy the contents of the `launch`, `models`, and `worlds` directories to your desired locations using the following commands:**